eac-ufsm/beamforming-tools/README.md

 - [Arlpy](https://github.com/org-arl/arlpy): has a few algorithms for beamforming.

 - [AcouPipe](https://github.com/adku1173/acoupipe): extends [Acoular](https://github.com/acoular/acoular) by allowing the generation of unique acoustical source localization and characterization data sets that can be used for training of deep neural networks and machine learning.

+- [ACOSOLO](https://github.com/gilleschardon/acosolo): implementations of some optimization based methods for source localization (CMF, Gridless methods, and others).

 ## Julia